novatr9/SEM_PGS/MoBA_chronicles.md

 ## 20.11.2023

-Eivind sent us our norsk credentials through WHatsapp and [Xuanyu](Xuanyu.Lyu@colorado.edu) and I got access to the TSD portal (through which we access sensitive data hosted by UiO), but no data to be seen anywhere.
+Eivind sent us our norsk credentials through WHatsapp and [Xuanyu](Xuanyu.Lyu@colorado.edu) and I got access to the TSD portal (through which we access sensitive data hosted by UiO), but no data to be seen anywhere. \
+NOTE: the remote desktop has a scandinavian keyboard so when thinking of a password keep that in mind.
+For example, the sign "@" cannot be typed from a US keyboard.

 ## 21.11.2023